-Upon the completion of this offering and the issuance of 7,000,000 shares of common stock in this offering, based on our shares outstanding as of September 30, 2019, there will be 75,922,249 shares of common stock outstanding.
+Upon the completion of this offering and the issuance of shares of common stock in this offering, there will be shares of common stock outstanding.
 As of September 30, 2019, we had 50 stockholders of record.
 As of September 30, 2019, there were 5,918,124 shares of common stock subject to outstanding options.